 Explanation: Prong C refers to whether your business has more than one client for whom you do this work.
 If you are writing for multiple publications, you should be able to say “yes” to the B prong.
 If you would lose all income if the client cancelled your contract, because you are reliant on one client for your income, you could be in violation of the C prong.
 Another interpretation is whether you are doing work different from your usual profession.
 So, if you’re a writer and you go on the speaker circuit to talk about something unrelated, the speaking gigs could be considered a violation of the C prong.

 What about this 35-article limit?

 California’s AB5 uses the more restrictive version of the B prong of the ABC test, which means that journalists writing articles for newspapers, magazines and some websites, would have to be hired as employees.
-To allow journalists to continue some freelance work, the California legislation gives journalists an exemption to write 35 “submissions” per year per client, before they must become a W2 employee.
-This exemption is unique to California.
-It is not part of the ABC rule in other states and is not included in the federal PRO Act.
+To allow journalists to continue some freelance work, the California legislation initially gave journalists an exemption to write 35 “submissions” per year per client, before they must become a W2 employee.
+The passage of AB2257 in September 2020 eliminated that 35-submission cap.
+This exemption was unique to California.
+It is not part of the ABC rule in most other states and is not included in the federal PRO Act.

 The PRO Act is just about labor, so how does that affect me?

 The PRO Act was initially just about organizing and labor unions.
 However later in the year, legislators added the California version of the ABC test.
 This would be the first federal law making the ABC test law to determine employment classification rather than other methods (see below).
 The US Chamber of Commerce says this about the PRO Act: “The PRO Act would impose on the full country California’s stringent definition of ‘independent contractor‘ — denying individuals the ability to work independently, threatening the emerging ’gig‘ economy, and taking away the flexibility that has allowed American businesses of all sizes to grow.”